-Quality-of-Service-Oriented Medium Access Control for Wireless ATM Networks roadband and mobile communications are presently the two major drivers in the telecommunications industry.
-Asynchronous transfer mode (ATM) is considered the most suitable transport technique for the future broadband integrated services digital network (B-ISDN), due to its ability to flexibly support a wide range of services with qualityof-service (QoS) guarantees.
-On the other hand, wireless local area networks (LANs) are becoming popular for indoor data communications because of their tetherlessness and increasing transmission speed.
+Broadband and mobile communications are presently the two major drives in the telecommunication industry.
+Asynchronous Transfer Mode (ATM) is considered the most suitable transport technique for the future Broadband Integrated Services Digital Network (B-ISDN), due to its ability to flexibly support a wide range of services with quality of service (QoS) guarantees.
+On the other hand, wireless local area networks (LANs) are becoming popular for indoor data communications because of their tetherless feature and their increasing transmission speed.
 Wireless communications have been developed to a level where offered services can now be extended beyond voice and data.
-The combination of wireless communications and ATM, especially in local-area environments, can provide freedom of mobility with service advantages and QoS guarantees.
-The main challenge of wireless ATM is to harmonize the development of broadband wireless systems with B-ISDN/ATM and ATM LANs, and offer similar advanced multimedia multiservice features for the support of time-sensitive voice communications, LAN data traffic, video, and desktop multimedia applications to the wireless user [1].
-Emerging standards, such as High-Performance Radio LAN (HIPERLAN) or IEEE 802.11, have been designed to provide wireless access to corporate networks, but do not yet incorporate ATM technology over the air [2].
+The combination of wireless communications and ATM, especially in local area environments, can provide freedom of mobility with service advantages and QoS guarantees.
+The main challenge of wireless ATM is to harmonize the development of broadband wireless systems with B-ISDN/ATM and ATM LANs, and offer similar advanced multimedia, multiservice features for the support of time sensitive voice communications, LAN data traffic, video, and desktop multimedia applications to the wireless user [1].
+Emerging standards, such as HIPERLAN or IEEE 802.11, have been designed to provide wireless access to corporate networks, but do not incorporate yet the ATM technology over the air [2].